Contact the CMPA and schedule time to speak to a physician advisor

 Understanding your professional obligations and rights in the context of COVID-19 helps to focus on providing quality care and reduces your medico-legal risk.

-Can I be exempted from the hospital/health authority/clinic requiring me to disclose my travel history/travel plans, undergo COVID-19 testing, be vaccinated or adjust/remove religious symbols to ensure proper fitting of protective gear (e.g. shaving facial hair, removing head or face coverings, etc.)?
+Can I be exempted from the hospital/health authority/clinic requiring me to undergo COVID-19 testing, be vaccinated or adjust/remove religious symbols to ensure proper fitting of protective gear (e.g. shaving facial hair, removing head or face coverings, etc.)?

 The CMPA does not typically comment on, or become involved in, public health or policy decisions of hospitals, health authorities or clinics.
 However, institutions generally have a right to restrict physicians from exercising their privileges if they believe the physician’s actions are posing a reasonable risk to patient safety or workplace safety.